Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Background

-An alternative to the asymptotic approximations to the distribution of (\ref{R}), (\ref{score}) and (\ref{wald}) is parametric bootstrap, which provides approximations for $p$-values, such as $\P_\theta\{R(\psi) \leq R(\psi)^{{obs}}\}$, with error of order $O(n^{-1})$.
-There are two main variants of parametric bootstrap: i) unconstrained bootstrap where samples are simulated from the model at $\hat\theta^{obs}$, and ii) constrained bootstrap where samples are simulated at $\hat\theta_\psi^{obs}$ \citep[see][Chapter 11]{DiCiccio.etal:2001,Lee.Young:2005,Young.Smith:2005}.
+An alternative to the asymptotic approximations to the distribution of (\ref{R}), (\ref{score}) and (\ref{wald}) is parametric bootstrap, which provides higher-order approximations for $p$-values, such as $\P_\theta\{R(\psi) \leq R(\psi; y)\}$.
+There are two main variants of parametric bootstrap: i) unconstrained bootstrap where samples are simulated from the model at $\hat\theta(y)$, and ii) constrained bootstrap where samples are simulated at $\hat\theta_\psi(y)$ \citep[see][Chapter 11]{DiCiccio.etal:2001,Lee.Young:2005,Young.Smith:2005}.